-- Develop an understanding of the questions of identity and nationalism that drive South Asian politics and define the relationship between state and society in this region.
+- Understand the questions of identity, security, development and nationalism that drive South Asian politics and define the relationship between state and society in this region.

 - Understand the distinct challenges that South Asian states must face collectively.